aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/25_CreateCFCoderDistro.md

 - Automatic HTTPS/TLS termination
 - Enhanced security through AWS's edge locations

 You're ready to configure development templates and user workspaces.
+Remember to bookmark your **Coder CloudFront URL** for easy reference for the remainder of the workshop.